Robert M. Simmons

 and from his lofty point of view

-Titian beholds this drama too,
+Titian beholds this drama too.

-We know when glancing o’er the top
+We see him gazing o’er the top

 of yon café and barber shop,